On the Role of Randomization in Adversarially Robust Classification

-\paragraph{Existing work on Randomized Classifiers for robustness.} One of the first uses of randomization to improve robustness to adversarial attacks was done during the 2017 NIPS \emph{Adversarial Attacks and Defences} Competition \cite{xie2017mitigating}.
-In that work, authors claim that \textit{``randomization at inference time makes the network much more robust to adversarial images''}.
-In \cite{dhillon2018stochastic}, authors randomly prune activations at each layer based on their magnitudes using a multinomial distribution.
-Again, the motivation is that their model \textit{``is stochastic and has more freedom to deceive the adversary''}.
-In a somehow similar fashion, \cite{panousis2021local} prunes activations using the idea of \emph{winner-takes-all} activations and introducing the \emph{Indian Buffet Process} to further encourage sparsity.
-In this work, authors claim that \textit{``the stochastic nature of the proposed activation significantly contributes to the robustness of the model''}.
-They do not test their defense by letting the attacker approximate the gradient using Expectation over Tranformation (EOT) \cite{athalye2018synthesizing} and recognize that with their defense strategy \textit{''the gradient based attacker is completely obstructed from successfully exploiting gradient information''}.
+Intuitively, the greater flexibility of probabilistic classifiers implies that they should outperform their deterministic counterparts in adversarially robust classification.
+For instance, one of the earliest works using randomization to improve robustness to adversarial attacks~\cite{xie2017mitigating} claims that \textit{``randomization at inference time makes the network much more robust to adversarial images''}. \citet{dhillon2018stochastic} propose a pruning method that \textit{``is stochastic and has more freedom to deceive the adversary''}.
+Similarly, \citet{panousis2021local} claim that for their method, \textit{``the stochastic nature of the proposed activation significantly contributes to the robustness of the model''}.

-In \cite{he2019parametric}, authors propose to inject noise to the model or input at training and inference.
-They claim that this stochastic nature improves robustness and that the method is \textit{``not relying on the gradient obfuscation''}, but this statement is strongly debated by \cite{popovic2022gradient}.
-In \cite{yu2021simple}, the authors propose a multipurpose stochastic model with layers similar to those introduced in \cite{kingma2013auto, alemi2016deep, liu2018towards}, where instead of computing deterministic activations, the layer computes a per-neuron mean and variance to then sample the activations.
-One of the uses of such model according to authors is adversarial robustness.
-Numerous other works are based on a very similar idea, constructing \emph{Stochastic Neural Networks} by some way of noise injection.
-They all show empirically that their approach improves adversarial robustness \cite{jeddi2020learn2perturb,yang2022rethinking,eustratiadis2021weight,liu2020does,qin2021random,wang2019resnets,huang2022adversarial}.